 iv.
 Verify whether its jaw or lip is in contact with the measuring board fence.
 Inability of the judge to verify will result in denial of photo.

 C. Centered—Camera lens positioned directly over the center of the bass’ body, which contributes to accurate measurement by judges.
-Photos taken at a low angle in order obscure an open mouth may be denied or penalized at the Tournament Director’s discretion.
+Photos taken at a low angle that may obscure an open mouth may be denied or penalized at the Tournament Director’s discretion.

 D. First-generation—Each digital photo must be a first-generation image (not a photo or screen-shot of another photo).
 Violation will result in denial of photo.